 Easter is traditionally celebrated on the first Sunday after the first full moon following the first day of spring in the Northern Hemisphere, which could be anytime between March 22 and April 25; whereas the Jewish Passover is observed in March or April, on the 15th day of the Hebrew month of Nisan.

 Easter dessert recipes and special foods have been long associated with Easter.
 In medieval England, Tansie Recipes were prized by cooks, as "tansies" were a favorite Easter dish that resembled a fruit-flavored, custard-like pancake.
 They were garnished with bitter-tasting leaves from the tansie herb symbolic of the "bitter herbs" of the Passover meal.

 Easter is the major Christian festival of the year.
 Most North American Christians observe Easter Day by attending a Sunday church service that's followed by a large family dinner consisting of roast lamb.
-Fancy dessert cakes, cookies, and candy treats make the meal special.
+Fancy dessert cakes, cookies, and candy treats always make the meal special.

 In Grandma's day, hen's eggs were dyed in multicolors by tieing onion skins around the eggs with string and boiling them.
 The colored eggs were then eaten for breakfast early on Sunday morning.